Art history is painted with shades of prohibition—works banned, artists silenced, and masterpieces under attack. From centuries past to the cutting...

 Although his professional life is very important, here, we will focus mainly on his private life.

 In 1879, Pozzi married Therese Loth-Cazalis, heiress of a railroad magnate, and had three children: Catherine, Jean, and Jacques.
 Despite this Pozzi had plenty of affairs, including with: the opera singer Georgette Leblanc; the actress Rejane; the widow of Georges Bizet; and the daughter of an art dealer, Emma Sedelmeyer Fischof.
-Emma who was married to a horse breeder, was a beautiful, cultured woman of Jewish heritage who became Pozzi’s mistress in 1890.
+Emma who was married to a horse breeder, was a beautiful, cultured woman of Jewish descent who became Pozzi’s mistress in 1890.
 Pozzi’s wife refused to grant him a divorce, but Emma remained his companion for the rest of his life.

 He was also one of Sarah Bernhardt‘s lovers.